smikhalevski/doubter/README.md

 [`d.void`](https://smikhalevski.github.io/doubter/functions/doubter_core.void.html) returns a
 [`ConstShape`](https://smikhalevski.github.io/doubter/classes/doubter_core.ConstShape.html) instance.

-A shape that requires an input to be `undefined` that is typed as `void`:
+The shape that requires an input to be `undefined` that is typed as `void`:

 ```ts
 d.void();